technix/atrament-web-ui/README.md

 ### Build application for publishing to web
 ```
-npm run build
+npm run build-web
 ```

-The standalone web application files will be in `build` folder.
+The standalone web application files will be in `build/web` folder.
 Use `npm run preview` command to test it in browser at http://localhost:4173/.

 ## Create your own game with Atrament Web UI